 Anvilicious: The feminist subtext usually does not derail the narrative.
 Usually.But when it does...
 Then again, Some Anvils, since some of the books are written in a time when feminism was less accepted.

 Keladry is considered by many to be rather lackluster as a protagonist because she lacks magic and the peppery personality of the others, but her fans tend to call her their favorite in the series because she's such an aggressive Badass Normal and find her stoicism in the face of endless frustration quite admirable.

-Aly is another controversial one, thanks to the Unfortunate Implications of her story's premise, plus her having by far the easiest time beating her enemies of any heroine of the franchise, to the point where there's hardly any sense of suspense throughout the two books.
+Aly is another controversial one, thanks to her story's premise, plus her having by far the easiest time beating her enemies of any heroine of the franchise, to the point where there's hardly any sense of suspense throughout the two books.

 Tunstall's betrayal in Mastiff.The fans of it like the well hidden bits of foreshadowing that there's a traitor in the group, but others say it wrecks his character by having a very weak and unbelievable motivation that involves a huge departure from his earlier characterization as a Nice Guy.